 Here are some of the Few Key Factors why San Diego is considered to be One of America’s Finest Cities, a great place to live and work:

-- No. 2 America’s Most Playful Cities
+- It is Considered to be No. 2 America’s Most Playful Cities

 – Poway (No. 19) — Santee (No. 20) — Carlsbad (No. 22) — Encinitas (No. 35) — La Mesa (No. 57) — San Marcos (No. 68) — Oceanside (No. 75) — Vista (No. 82) — Lakeside (No. 88) — Spring Valley (No. 89) — Lemon Grove (No. 90) — El Cajon (No. 95)